How to Write Mobile-First Content

 Despite these restrictions, mobile devices have fast become the preferred method for people to read, explore and stay engaged online.
 Mobile smart phones, today, are not only used to browse social media apps.
 They are used more and more to make bank transactions, online purchases for food, clothing and everything else between.

 The smartphone today has made lives more convenient and faster.
-Whether it’s a smart phone or a tablet, it’s time to think smaller than the regular 15-inch screen.
+Whether it’s a smartphone or a tablet, it’s time to think smaller than the regular 15-inch screen.

-There are special opportunities that mobiles offer to users and it is time to explore and take advantage of those opportunities.
+There are special opportunities that mobiles offer to users, and it is time to explore and take advantage of those opportunities.
 Significant focus then needs to be given to mobile phone users and their experience and engagement.

-Smart Insights on Mobile Marketing
+Smart Insights on Mobile-First Content

 - 71% of social media users access their pages via mobile smartphones.
 The numbers are even higher on the iPhone